 When can new starters enrol?

-New starts will be able to enrol in our Learn to Swim programme from Monday 4 January 2021, this will be the first week back with all swimming lessons restarting.
+New starts will be able to enrol in our Learn to Swim programme from Monday 17 May 2021.
 During this time spaces are limited due to COVID restrictions and reduced ratios.